 \paragraph{Diversity of the solution set.} The last missing piece to training a generative GINN is making $S$ a diverse collection of solutions.
 In the typical supervised generative modeling setting, the diversity of the generator is inherited from the diversity of the training dataset.
-The violation of this is studied under phenomena like \emph{mode collapse} in GANs~\citep{Che17mode}.
-Exploration beyond the training data has been attempted by adding an explicit diversity loss, such as entropy \citep{Noe19Boltzmann}, Coulomb repulsion \citep{unterthiner2017coulomb}, determinantal point processes \citep{Chen20PaDGAN, Nobari21PcDGAN}, pixel difference and structural dissimilarity \citep{Jang2020GenDesign}.
-Just as the data-free scenario requires us to push the use of theory to the limit, the same holds for diversity. \\ Many scientific disciplines require to measure the diversities of sets which has resulted in a range of definitions for diversity \citep{Parreno21measuring, Enflo22one-diversity, Leinster2012measuring}.
-Most start from a \emph{distance} $d : \mathcal{F}^2 \mapsto [0, \infty)$, which can be transformed into the related similarity and dissimilarity. \emph{Diversity} $\delta : 2^\mathcal{F} \mapsto [0, \infty)$ is then the collective dissimilarity of a set \citep{Enflo22one-diversity}, aggregated in some way.
-In the remainder, we describe these two aspects: the distance $d$ and the aggregation into the diversity $\delta$.
+The violation of this is studied under phenomena like \emph{mode-collapse} in GANs~\citep{Che17mode}.
+Exploration beyond the training data has been attempted by adding an explicit diversity loss, such as entropy \citep{Noe19Boltzmann}, Coulomb repulsion \citep{unterthiner2017coulomb}, determinantal point processes \citep{Chen20PaDGAN, Nobari21PcDGAN}, pixel difference, and structural dissimilarity \citep{Jang2020GenDesign}.
+We observe that simple generative GINN models are prone to mode-collapse, which we mitigate by adding a \emph{diversity constraint}. \\ Many scientific disciplines require to measure the diversities of sets which has resulted in a range of definitions of diversity \citep{Parreno21measuring, Enflo22one-diversity, Leinster2012measuring}.
+Most start with a \emph{distance} $d : \mathcal{F}^2 \mapsto [0, \infty)$, which can be transformed into the related \emph{dissimilarity}. \emph{Diversity} $\delta : 2^\mathcal{F} \mapsto [0, \infty)$ is then the collective dissimilarity of a set \citep{Enflo22one-diversity}, aggregated in some way.
+In the following, we describe these two aspects: the distance $d$ and the aggregation into the diversity $\delta$.